 Parents may recognize the Nelson Junior Fire Inspectors Survey form (PDF) as the same one brought home in years past, from Nelson schools.
 We are no longer sending it out, thus are not asking for completed forms to be sent to us, but if you would like to get someone in your home involved in thinking about fire safety, download and start inspecting!

 Drop by the fire hall (or check out Fire Prevention Week) to learn more.
 One of the best ways to protect your family is to ensure you have at least one working smoke alarm on each floor of your home.
 Test yours today and if the battery is more than a year old, replace it.
 If the alarm itself is older than 10 years, replace the whole alarm (even if it's one of the hard-wired types).
 Smoke alarms lose sensitivity over time and after 10 years of service, most will be 30% slower to react to a fire than a new one.

 Online Materials & Educational Information

-If you are looking for online materials and educational information concerning Fire Prevention Week 2017, you'll find excellent information at the National Fire Protection Association's website.
+If you are looking for online materials and educational information concerning Fire Prevention Week, you'll find excellent information on the National Fire Protection Association's website.

 Alarms 10 years old or greater must be replaced, as they lose sensitivity over time.
 Some alarms must be replaced sooner (see manufacturer's information for details).

 To ensure your alarm will work when needed, test it monthly and replace the battery at least once per year.
-Use a vacuum to clean it out once a year, as the insects which invariably wind up inside often cause false alarms.
+Clean it out at least once a year, using a vacuum and/or a can of compressed air.
+The dust and insects which invariably wind up inside often cause false alarms.